 Many young executives like to ask for career success tips.
 I usually start by saying career success doesn’t come in a day.
 Yet, day-in day-out, I see young people entering the working life and pushing themselves as if they will make CEO in a year.
 They have a tendency to compare their progress with their contemporaries.
-You should not and must not compare your success to your contemporaries.
+However, you should not and must not compare your success to your contemporaries.

 If you ask me, “What is career success?”
 I don’t have the answer.
 But, I can give you a career success tip that works for me.
 However, ultimately only you can answer, “What is career success?” only you can seek.
 No one can do it for you.
 It is to be defined by your own values and principles in life.
 You would have to define what is career success for yourself.
 It means different things for different people.